 The point here is to understand precisely how your client uses e-mail so you can formulate your electronic communications strategy accordingly.

 If your client is an e-mail junkie who checks e-mail more than voicemail, he or she will expect to get late-breaking news from you via e-mail right away.
 Also, because your client may receive literally over a hundred e-mails a day, it is imperative that you use a succinct, attention-grabbing title in the subject line, such as: "Tuesday 4 pm: Oak Trail house on the market again."
 The point here is to make sure that you talk to your clients about their e-mail-using behavior at the beginning of your business relationship-preferably at the time you ask them for their e-mail addresses.
 Moreover, get in the habit of asking for an e-mail address from every person you meet and want to work within the future.

 E-mail Software Flavors

-Likewise, it is important to understand that e-mail software comes in a number of flavors.
-Some people use e-mail clients that can view Web pages written in special programming language known as html (hyper text markup language).
-On the other hand, an e-mail client, such as that included in AOL, will not enable the user to view html.
+Likewise, it is important to understand that e-mail software comes in some flavors.
+Some people use e-mail clients that can view Web pages written in a special programming language known as HTML (hypertext markup language).
+On the other hand, an e-mail client, such as that included in AOL, will not enable the user to view HTML.
 What looked perfectly readable on your monitor would be impossible-to-decipher code on the recipient's monitor.
 Again, it is imperative that you, as the real estate professional, get a handle on precisely what your client's e-mail can and cannot do.
 What is the best way to do this?
 Ask your client.